 17).
 Take a Bath After Attending a Funeral

 After death, the body begins to decompose, and those who attend the funeral are exposed to bacteria from the deceased body.
 There were no vaccinations against hepatitis and other contagious diseases in ancient times.
-That’s why everyone was told to take a bath to wash away the pollutants.
+To avoid infection from the dead body, they therefore devised a series of customs to be observed following the funeral rites.
 However, since Indians are unwilling to abandon their traditions, it is still mandatory to bathe after attending a funeral ceremony.

 18).
 Menstruating Women are Impure

 Previously, women had to perform arduous and taxing chores such as cleaning, farming, lifting pots of water, grinding wheat, and so on.
 Considering their discomfort and pain during the menstrual cycle, they were excused from all household chores on the grounds that they were impure and unclean.
+Over time, this turned into a ritual that eventually gave way to superstition.
 Painkillers, high-quality sanitary pads, and a lack of physical labor have made life much easier for women in recent years.
 Unfortunately, many Indian households still prohibit menstruating women from entering temples, kitchens, and other auspicious places.

 19).
 Broken Glass Brings Ill Fortune

-Surprisingly, this one originated in ancient Rome, where it is believed that breaking mirrors will bring 7 years of bad luck.
-In India, elders advise you not to look into a broken mirror as it might lead to 7 years of bad luck.
+Surprisingly, this one originated in ancient Rome, where it is believed that breaking mirrors would bring 7 years of bad luck.
+In India, elders advise against looking into a broken mirror because it could bring you 7 years of ill fortune.
 You are also not supposed to keep broken idols and mirrors in your house as it is considered a bad omen.

 20).
 Spotting Mynahs